$\rm{A}^{\rm{SAR}}$: $\varepsilon$-Optimal Graph Search for Minimum Expected-Detection-Time Paths with Path Budget

 \section{A* For Search and Rescue (\asar)}

-\asar is a graph search algorithm based on A* \cite{Hart_Nilsson_Raphael_1968} that finds $\varepsilon$-optimal searcher paths to minimize MTTD given an initial position, searcher path budget, prior probability distribution over target location, target movement and sensor models. \squeezeWords
+\asar is a graph search algorithm based on A* \cite{Hart_Nilsson_Raphael_1968} that finds $\varepsilon$-optimal searcher paths to minimize the finite-path MTTD objective function given an initial position, searcher path budget, prior probability distribution over target location, target movement and sensor models.

 A* is a best-first search algorithm ordered by potential solution quality that finds minimum-cost paths in a graph.
 It extends Dijkstra's algorithm \cite{Dijkstra_1959} to evaluate vertices in order of potential solution quality as given by a heuristic estimate of the cost of a solution path passing through the vertex.
 If this heuristic never over estimates the true solution cost, then it is said to be admissible and A* is guaranteed to find the optimal solution as efficiently as any other equivalent algorithm, in terms of the number of vertex expansions \cite{Hart_Nilsson_Raphael_1968}.